Showing posts with label Platformers - Puzzle. Show all posts

 Aesthetics

-Graphically, this game is gorgeous using cartoon styles any Dizzy fan will adore.
-The intro is fantastic with dancing dragons that you meet later.
+Graphically, this game is gorgeous, using cartoon styles that any Dizzy fan will adore.
+The intro is fantastic, with dancing dragons that you meet later.
 Each room features a comical theme I found joyful and cutesy, especially on the underwater stage.
-Slightly has a peculiar walk that looks odd but his movement is smooth and graceful.
+Slightly has a peculiar walk that looks odd, but his movement is smooth and graceful.
 The enemy's motions are also ultra-smooth with humorous detail; I liked the sinister Cheshire Cat, the menacing ghosts, and the wibbly Octopuses.
-However, the two guards are my personal favourite!
+However, the two guards are my personal favourites!

 Let's take one final break before the gripping conclusion I know you're eager to read...